Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Komachi IA pivots Yuuka and Satori
 		* Sanae juggles healing and IA pivoting
 	* **Phase 3 - Jealousy of the Kind**
-		* TRR reaches 1.6-2.0 million (6200+ ATK)
+		* TRR reaches 1.2-2.0 million (6600+ ATK)
-			* 1.6 million @ Full HP, Herb, +50%
+			* 1.22 million with Sanae buff
-			* 2.0 million if Sanae died (buff stays at 20%)
+			* 2.06 million without Sanae buff
-		* Swap in Iku and try to proc a DEF debuff
 		* Swap in Chen -> Parsee on slots 3 and 4
-		* Sanae uses Miracle Fruit on Parsee until fully buffed
+		* Sanae uses Miracle Fruit on Parsee once
 		* Chen uses Herb of Awakening on Parsee
 		* Parsee delays her turn if needed then Jealousy of the Kind
 	* For finer details see Yuyuko's [Boss Info](../../enemy/yuyuko.md)